uwplse/pumpkin-pi/README.md

+Note: DEVOID will eventually merge with [PUMPKIN PATCH](https://github.com/uwplse/PUMPKIN-PATCH), and will likely move into that repository.

+# DEVOID

 DEVOID is a plugin for automatic discovery of and lifting across algebraic ornaments in Coq.
 Basically, when you have two types A and B, where B is A indexed by some new type that is determined